wahajrashed/adventura/README.md

 Adventura - A Travel Companion App
 Adventura is a Java application designed to manage users and places.
 It provides a simple interface for users to add themselves, specify their preferences, add places they want to visit, and match with other users based on their preferences.

-Getting Started
 To get started with Adventura, follow these steps:

-Clone the repository to your local machine:
+1.Clone the repository to your local machine: git clone https://github.com/wahajrashed/adventura.git

-bash
-Copy code
-git clone https://github.com/wahajrashed/adventura.git

-Open the project in your preferred Java IDE.
+2.Open the project in your preferred Java IDE.

-Compile and run the AdventuraApp class.
+3.Compile and run the AdventuraApp class.

-Usage
+Usage:

 Adventura provides the following features:

 Adding Users: Users can be added to the system by providing their name, age, and preference.